domoritz/csv2parquet/Readme.md

         --max-read-records <max-read-records>
             The number of records to infer the schema from.
 All rows if not present.
             Setting max-read-records to zero will stop schema inference.
-All the columns will be string typed.
+All columns will be string typed.

         --max-row-group-size <max-row-group-size>                  Sets max size for a row group